maxweill/Konakona/README.md

 Konakona is a generic twitter screenshot / video posting bot written in Python.
 This project was originally developed for [@LuckyStarPicBot](https://twitter.com/LuckyStarPicBot).

 ### What is this?
-This bot was written in order to generate a constant stream of content for a twitter bot that avoids the overhead of manual uploads or pre-clipping images and video files.
+This bot was written in order to generate a constant stream of content for a Twitter bot that avoids the overhead of manual uploads or pre-clipping images and video files.

 It works by first parsing through a directory and selecting a video.
 It then uses ffmpeg to generate a screenshot at a random time from that video, then uploads it to twitter.